axivo/mcp-lsp/README.md

 To start performing a code review, ask Claude to:

 - *Start the TypeScript language server with `typescript-sdk` project and check the server capabilities.*
-- *Next, see the project files you can work with, prior any code review.*
+- *Read the `/Users/username/github/mcp-lsp/.claude/templates/code-review.md` template prior code review.*
-- *Next, perform a detailed review of project source code using the LSP tools and let me know your findings.*
+- *Perform a detailed review of project source code using the LSP tools and let me know your findings.*

 > [!NOTE]
 > Language server start time varies by language and project size, typically few seconds for a project with thousands of files.
 Some language servers like `Kotlin` may take several minutes to initialize large projects.
 Increase `timeoutMs` value accordingly, if default timeout is reached.